23 August 1875, Foundation stone for the Synagogue on D’Arcy Street laid.

 He was buried in the Kenilworth cemetery on 24 August 1905, the funeral procession leaving his Kenilworth home at 4.30pm that afternoon.

-Trenery left his parents, wife and a young family to mourn his passing.
+Trenery left his parents, wife Annie and son Joseph to mourn his passing.

 Note: There are no records available for the name of the Black mineworker killed in this incident, neither in the DBCM archives nor the newspapers of the era.
 On the rare occasions Black names are mentioned the names are usually single names and eurocentric, some quite derogatory.
 I do include all names should they be known.